RayhanaAkterDev/javascript-complete-guide/README.md

-# 🧠 JavaScript Core Concepts
+# 🧠 JavaScript Complete Guide

 A complete, **hands-on** JavaScript learning guide from **basics to advanced**.
 Learn core concepts with **clear examples**, minimal setup, and real-world relevance.